-If you are using this workbook to support workshops in the community it is important to try to run your workshop in a healthy manner.
+It is important to try to run your workshop in a healthy manner.
 For example, if possible there should be:

-- ▶ a smoke-free training room or environment; - le clean drinking water that is readily available; - easy access to hand-washing facilities (so hands can be washed before snacks); - regular breaks from sitting even if it's just to stand up and stretch once every 60 minutes; - no alcohol, kava, betel nut/areca nut provided or consumed during the working day; - sugar-free drinks, fresh drinking coconut or other unsweetened fruit juices available; and - healthy snacks or meals, with minimal added fat, sugar or salt (see below), and served in appropriate portions; suitable snacks include: - any type of fresh fruits; - chunks of carrot, cucumber, under-ripe papaya, and/or tomatoes; - slices of mature coconut; - sandwiches (wholemeal if possible) made with some salad and a small amount of lean meat, fish or cheese, no mayonnaise and not too much margarine; - wholemeal bread or toast with peanut butter; - cold pieces of taro (which can be topped with a piece of fish or meat or a slice of tomato); - cold pieces of taro, cooked sweet potato or cooking banana.
+- ▶ a smoke-free training room or environment; - lean drinking water that is readily available; - easy access to hand-washing facilities (so hands can be washed before snacks); - regular breaks from sitting even if it's just to stand up and stretch once every 60 minutes; - ▶ no alcohol, kava, betel nut/areca nut provided or consumed during the working day; - sugar-free drinks, fresh drinking coconut or other unsweetened fruit juices available; and - healthy snacks or meals, with minimal added fat, sugar or salt (see below), and served in appropriate portions; suitable snacks include: - any type of fresh fruits; - chunks of carrot, cucumber, under-ripe papaya, and/or tomatoes; - slices of mature coconut; - sandwiches (wholemeal if possible) made with some salad and a small amount of lean meat, fish or cheese, no mayonnaise and not too much margarine; - wholemeal bread or toast with peanut butter; - cold pieces of taro (which can be topped with a piece of fish or meat or a slice of tomato); - cold pieces of taro, cooked sweet potato or cooking banana.